+Freshman Seminar HUM 102/GS 102

-HUM 102/GS 102Freshman Seminar3 semester credits3/0/0This course will present ideas and then strengthen students' ability to think critically about social issues and the texts related to those issues, to discuss them open-mindedly, and to present them coherently in college-level writing (with research when required).
+This course will present ideas and then strengthen students' ability to think critically about social issues and the texts related to those issues, to discuss them open-mindedly, and to present them coherently in college-level writing (with research when required).
 Students will also make connections between and among the readings they are doing, their learning environment and the world.
 Prerequisite(s): None.

-HUM 251A / GS 251ACareer Counseling Seminar1 semester credit1/0/0This course will explore the relationships between lifestyle, workplace and career planning.
+HUM 251A / GS 251A Career Counseling Seminar

+This course will explore the relationships between lifestyle, workplace and career planning.
 Students will prepare to achieve their career goals through reading, reflecting on and analyzing texts with themes on education, motivation and career development.
 During this process, students will also demonstrate sensitivity to gender, cultural diversity, sexual orientation, and other related issues that may be appropriate to consider when entering a new career.
 Students will demonstrate their understanding of the themes through writing and the creation of a professional curriculum vitae and a portfolio of accomplishments, along with exhibiting their skills in a mock job interview..
 Prerequisite(s): None.